 11. Will other non-medical ancillary insurance products be offered on a group basis through the IMA Health Plan?
 If so, which ones?

 Yes.
-The IMA is finalizing its ancillary insurance carrier partnership, which is expected to be complete in early 2020.
+The IMA is finalizing its ancillary insurance carrier partnership effective October 1, 2020.
 Once finalized, additional information will be made available.
 Currently, the following ancillary products are slated to be offered to participating member companies:

 - Group Life/AD&D